r2ba7/Meeting-Planner/README.md

 # Meeting-Planner
-A college's assignment, using binary search tree with some specific requirments.
+A college's assignment, using binary search tree with some specific requirements.